 But where does one begin?
 Even in the context of the automotive industry, the 2010s reads like a Greek epic full of triumphs born from tragedies, heroes turned to sinners, and unexpected changes brought about from the chaos of the Great Financial Crisis.

 As a whole, the automotive world made impressive strides in the 2010s, and if that serves as any precedence, stepping into the 2020s would be like entering the promised future of hope and optimism – that is until the 2020 US Presidential race kicks into high gear.
 In that context, no piece would be complete without a mention to Elon Musk and his company of eclectic electric eccentricity.

 Musk, who is more concerned about stirring up social media for the sake of funding rather than fixing panel gaps, have brought the future kicking and screaming into the present like no other, for better and for worse.

-Despite elevating electric cars from being the mere curiosity of early adopters to conquering the drag strip and captivating the world with its incredible self-driving capabilities, Musk’s headstrong approach has proven to be a double-edged sword, with a spat of high-profile fatalities involving self-driving cars with “work in progress” technology galvanising his critics.
+Despite elevating electric cars from being the mere curiosity of early adopters to conquering the drag strip and captivating the world with its incredible self-driving capabilities, Musk’s headstrong approach has proven to be a double-edged sword.
+A spate of high-profile fatalities involving self-driving cars with “work in progress” technology not only ignited debate of the technology’s future but galvanised his critics.

 Nevertheless, for single-handedly bringing the future to the masses, no one else comes close to what Musk has accomplished so far, though one would suspect that his story is one that will continue into the 2020s and beyond.
 As such to frame the achievements of a man of the future in the 2010s would be criminally stifling.